 - Internally focussed organizations are more sensitive and responsive to their internal operating environment.

-By integrating the 4 Principal Mindsets of the OGI® we are able to create an organizational mindset map, illustrated in the figure below, which incorporates;
+By integrating the 4 Principal Mindsets of the OGI® we are able to create a collective organizational mindset map, illustrated in the figure below, which incorporates;

 - The Imagine Mindset with its focus on the power of possibility to fuel the search for new discoveries combines challenging and disrupting the status quo, with flexibility and an external focus is essential to innovation and adaptive change to create the desired future.